Robert Paxton, AIA

 Eric Amtmann, AIA

 Eric joined Dalgliesh Gilpin Paxton Architects in 1998 and became a partner in 2008.
-He specializes in historic preservation, adaptive reuse, as well as diverse and multi-use projects involving a variety of public and private development and ownership arrangements.
-His notable projects include: Crow Holdings’ corporate headquarters at Old Parkland in Dallas, Texas; restoration and expansion of the Madison County Courthouse, listed on the Virginia Landmarks Register and the National Register of Historic Places; a 200,000-square-foot office building and parking structure in Milwaukee, Wisconsin; and master planning for a 762-acre ecotourism resort in Central Virginia.
-His numerous residential projects include houses at The Greenbrier Resort in West Virginia and homes in communities throughout Albemarle County, such as Bundoran Farm and Keswick Estate.
+He specializes in historic preservation and commercial/institutional projects involving varied public and private development and ownership arrangements.
+His notable projects include: Crow Holdings’ corporate headquarters at Old Parkland in Dallas, Texas; restoration and expansion of the Madison County Courthouse, listed on the Virginia Landmarks Register and the National Register of Historic Places; a 200,000-square-foot office building and parking structure in Milwaukee, Wisconsin; and master planning for a 762-acre ecotourism resort in central Virginia.
+Eric’s numerous residential projects include houses at The Greenbrier Resort in West Virginia and homes in communities throughout Albemarle County, such as Bundoran Farm and Keswick Estate.
+Currently, he is leading the historic preservation team for the circa 1803 Albemarle County Circuit Court renovation.

 Roger Birle, AIA